 - Select specific dates (in this case 11 March 2021) or whole month for even more options.
 Your search results will show prices to Zurich, from every airport in the US in order of cheapest prices.

-- Let’s say in this example New York has the cheapest flight to Zurich Open up a new Skyscanner tab and search flights from Chicago to New York – allowing yourself at least 3 hours to transfer.
+- Let’s say in this example New York has the cheapest flight to Zurich.
+Open up a new Skyscanner tab and search flights from Chicago to New York – allowing yourself 3 hours to transfer.

 - If New York doesn’t work, select the next cheapest US to Zurich flight, for instance Washington DC.
 Check prices Chicago to DC and so on until you find the most cost effective vs time effective connecting flight.

 Arrival example: Using Skyscanner’s ‘Everywhere’ search function.
 We needed to fly back to the UK from Bangkok one December but prices direct from Bangkok to London and Manchester were insane.

 - We looked at direct flights from Bangkok to Everywhere on Skyscanner.
 That returned a winner for us.

 - Copenhagen is 620 miles from Manchester by plane (Chicago to NYC is over 700 miles for reference!) – so our ‘regional’ arrival airport became Copenhagen.